DioxusLabs/docsite/posts/templates.md

 - Static site generation
 - VR/AR (coming soon!)

 Note that all this work is being done for Dioxus 0.3 and hasn’t yet been released as a major version.
 We’re still dogfooding these changes to make sure no new bugs have slipped through.
-If you want these changes released sooner rather than later, feel free to build something with `master` and let us know!
+If you want these changes released sooner rather than later, feel free to build something with `main` and let us know!

 - Discord
 - Github